Axway/open-banking-docs/content/en/docs/Configuration/Certificate Management/mtls.md

 ---
 title: "MTLS configuration"
 linkTitle: "MTLS"
-description: How to change and test the certificate configurations required for Mutual Authentication
 weight: 2
 date: 2021-09-02
 ---

+How to change and test the certificate configurations required for Mutual Authentication.

 ## Context